German invasion of Greece

 The German invasion of Greece or Operation Marita, were the attacks on Greece by Italy and Germany during World War II.
 The Italian invasion in October 1940, which is usually known as the Greco-Italian War, was followed by the German invasion in April 1941.
 German landings on the island of Crete (May 1941) came after Allied forces had been defeated in mainland Greece.
 These battles were part of the greater Balkans Campaign of the Axis powers and their associates.

 Following the Italian invasion on 28 October 1940, Greece, with British air and material support, repelled the initial Italian attack and a counter-attack in March 1941.
 When the German invasion, known as Operation Marita, began on 6 April, the bulk of the Greek Army was on the Greek border with Albania, then a vassal of Italy, from which the Italian troops had attacked.
 German troops invaded from Bulgaria, creating a second front.
-Greece received a small reinforcement from British, Australian and New Zealand forces in anticipation of the German attack.
+Greece received a small reinforcement from British, Australian, and New Zealand forces in anticipation of the German attack.
 The Greek army found itself outnumbered in its effort to defend against both Italian and German troops.
 As a result, the Metaxas defensive line did not receive adequate troop reinforcements and was quickly overrun by the Germans, who then outflanked the Greek forces at the Albanian border, forcing their surrender.
 British, Australian and New Zealand forces were overwhelmed and forced to retreat, with the ultimate goal of evacuation.
 For several days, Allied troops played an important part in containing the German advance on the Thermopylae position, allowing ships to be prepared to evacuate the units defending Greece.
 The German Army reached the capital, Athens, on 27 April and Greece's southern shore on 30 April, capturing 7,000 British, Australian and New Zealand personnel and ending the battle with a decisive victory.
 The conquest of Greece was completed with the capture of Crete a month later.
 Following its fall, Greece was occupied by the military forces of Germany, Italy and Bulgaria.

-Hitler later blamed the failure of his invasion of the Soviet Union on Mussolini's failed conquest of Greece.
+Adolf Hitler later blamed the failure of his invasion of the Soviet Union on Mussolini's failed conquest of Greece.
 German historian Andreas Hillgruber accused Hitler of trying to deflect blame for his country's defeat from himself to his ally, Italy.
 It nevertheless had serious consequences for the Axis war effort in the North African theatre.
 Enno von Rintelen, who was the military attaché in Rome, emphasises, from the German point of view, the strategic mistake of not taking Malta.